How to Meditate

 Taking small steps for 5 minutes at a time and building up to 15 minutes is a good goal to begin with.
 Guided meditations are a great way to train your mind.
 Turning off all of the outside chatter and disruptive thoughts is part of the learning process; many people believe that they have failed when they simply tried to sit and not think of anything resulting in their mind becoming more active and agitated than ever.
 It takes time to train your mind to be quiet; be patient with yourself, and view the process as you would in learning any difficult skill that takes time.

-Consider Our Meditation Acupressure Stick with Pure Essential Oils for Calm Focus Here!
+Use our Meditation Acupressure Stick with Pure Essential Oils for Calm Focus Here!

 - Acupressure Point Ren 17